pachyderm/pachyderm/examples/spouts/spout-marker/README.md

 Before you begin, verify that you have the following components installed on your machine:

-* Pachyderm 1.9.10 or later
+* Pachyderm 1.9.12 or later
 * Terminal

 ## Pipeline Overview

 In this example, we will use a simple spout pipeline that will add dots into a spout marker file.
-Here is how the spout file will look like:
+Here is how the marker file will look like:

 ```bash
 .